 We have no material credit facility or other material committed sources of capital.
 To the extent operating and capital resources are insufficient to meet our future capital needs, we will have to raise additional funds from new collaboration partnerships or the capital markets to continue the marketing and development of our technologies and proprietary products.
-Such funds may not be available on favorable terms, if at all.
-We may be unable to obtain suitable new collaboration partners on attractive terms and our substantial indebtedness may limit our ability to obtain additional capital markets financing.
+Such funds may not be available on favorable terms or may be completely unavailable.
+We may be unable to obtain suitable new collaboration partners on attractive terms and our substantial indebtedness as well as difficult conditions in the capital markets may limit our ability to obtain any additional capital markets financing or may completely prevent obtaining such financing.
 If adequate funds are not available on reasonable terms, we may be required to curtail operations significantly or obtain funds by entering into financing, supply or collaboration agreements on unattractive terms.
 Our inability to raise capital could harm our business and our stock price.
-To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of such securities would result in dilution to our stockholders.
+To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of such securities would result in dilution to our stockholders which could be significant.